St Winifred’s Catholic Primary School

 - The intention of focusing on matters of worth ‘beyond the everyday’

 - A sense of occasion.

 Times of Prayer and Liturgy are educational, planned learning experiences.
 They contribute to the education of the pupils and facilitate spiritual growth and respect of each other’s religious beliefs and practices.
 This may be done by evoking the sense of beauty, awe, wonder or feelings of pride, pity, sharing or by exploring the spirituality of life and experience.

 The Governing Body

-Our School has a wonderful Nursery that offers part time (15 hour) places in either morning or afternoon sessions as well as full time (30 hours) places for those who qualify for this provision.
+Our School has a wonderful Nursery that offers part time (15 hour) places in either morning or afternoon sessions as well as full time (30 hours) places for those who qualify for this funding or wish to pay.
 The School Office is happy to assist parents and carers with any inquiries.